KimberlyCrawford/Amazon_Vine_Analysis/README.md

 - The summary states whether or not there is bias, and the results support this statement (2 pt)
 - An additional analysis is recommended to support the statement (2 pt)

-Examples of summary

-We can see that the percentage of 5-star reviews in Vine is very close to non-Vine reviews (51% to 50.5%).

-Although the number of Vine reviews is pretty low, so far it can still represent the product.
-However, the average rating from Vine customers is 4.38 with std deviation of 0.78, and this is much higher than the 3.77 (std deviation: 1.51) from non-Vine customers.
-It is obvious that non-Vine reviews are more diverse than Vine reviews which got motivated to give higher ratings.

-I believe the Vine customers tend to give higher ratings and pretty focusing on the higher ratings too.
-So reviews from Vine customers are not that trustworthy for me.